 Manalapan Township made it to #4 on Coldwell Banker’s list of top 10 places to live in New Jersey.
 Now that more people have the flexibility to work from home, buyers from New York City have flocked to the area.

-Just 15 minutes from the New Jersey beaches and 45 minutes from NYC, Manalapan’s average home sales price leapt from $425,000 to $525,000 between August 2019 and August 2020.
+Just 15 minutes from the New Jersey beaches and 45 minutes from NYC, Manalapan’s average home sales price leapt from up 7.3% between March 2021 to March 2022.
 Lower interest rates overall and New Jersey’s lower tax rates relative to New York make the township even more attractive for those looking to leave the big city behind.

 With a population consisting of mostly young professionals and retirees, Brick offers a family-friendly environment less than 15 miles from the beach as well as convenient access to NYC, Philadelphia, and Atlantic City.
 If you’re looking for an area of New Jersey with peaceful streets and a slower-paced feel, then you might want to consider making your home in Brick.
-The median home value is $331,294, a 16% increase between February 2020 and March 2021.
-Out of its population of 75,342, 85% are homeowners, while only 15% rent.
+The median home value is $331,294, a 8.8% increase between March 2022 and March 2023.
+Out of its population of about 75,000, 80% are homeowners, while only 20% rent.
 Residents of Brick love its Mantoloking Bridge County Park, with its 70-foot-long pier, boardwalk, picnic area, and gazebo.

 For those thinking of moving to the South Jersey region between the Jersey Shore and Philadelphia, Medford offers a bucolic setting that’s a hub for culture and business.
 With a population of only 23,033, Medford has managed to avoid overcrowding.